-- Now, check out how many plywood sheets we need for our flooring and how much will the material cost:
+- Now, check out how many plywood sheets we need for our flooring and how much the material will cost:

-The area we need to cover equals
+The area we need to cover is calculated as follows:

-total area to cover = length*width = 24m².
+total area to cover = length × width = 24m².

 So, for covering that surface, taking into account the scraps, we will need

-number of plywood sheets = (total_area_to_cover+(total_area_to_cover*waste_factor))/plywood_sheet_area = 102.
+number of plywood sheets = (total_area_to_cover + (total_area_to_cover × waste_factor))/plywood_sheet_area = 102.

 Finally, the most interesting and important thing - the total cost

-plywood cost = (total_area_to_cover+(total_area_to_cover*waste_factor))/plywood_price = €264.
+plywood cost = (total_area_to_cover + (total_area_to_cover × waste_factor))/plywood_price = €264.

-As you can see, you need to prepare €264 for your living room floor refurbishment, and a lot of muscle strength to bring 102 plywood pieces to your apartment.
+As you can see, you need to prepare €264 for your living room floor refurbishment and a lot of muscle strength to bring 102 plywood pieces to your apartment.

 Or if you want to go for epoxy resin flooring that's slip and shock-resistant, check out our epoxy calculator for estimating how much epoxy resin you'll need.